 - Food is an important part of Pooh’s paradise, though surprisingly little is said about it compared to, say, The Wind In The Willows.
 Pooh is fixated, of course, upon ‘hunny’.

-As a side note, children are likely to identify with Pooh’s love of honey.
-Human evolution explains why we love it:
+As a side note, human evolution explains why we love honey:

 - Pooh is often punished for being greedy, though the punishment is rather mild compared to the punishment in most gluttony stories.
 (Compare with Charlie and the Chocolate Factory.)

 - Food is always joyful.
 Most adventures end with Pooh going home to eat lunch.
 He is always excusing himself to go home to eat.
 He lives to eat.
 Pooh immediately interprets unfamiliar words as food, which is a good source of humour.
-A similar technique is used in the more modern book Guess Who’s Coming To Dinner, in which the animal protagonists structure their days around mealtimes, and almost don’t live to tell the tale.
+A similar technique is used in the more modern book Guess Who’s Coming To Dinner, in which the animal main characters structure their days around mealtimes, and almost don’t live to tell the tale.
+Contemporary children’s writers structure stories similarly.
+Kate DiCamillo’s Mercy Watson books always end with food.
+Pettson and Findus stories also end with the sharing of food.
+All of these stories are set in a safe environment where food is always there, always a comfort.

-- As in many children’s stories, a picnic is an important part of any outing.
+- As in many children’s stories, a picnic in the Pooh stories is an important part of many an outing.

 - Food takes a less significant role in the stories once they move from mythic to linear (i.e. when changes start to occur), when Christopher Robin’s departure from this world is imminent and later becomes a fact.
 Food moves into the background because emotional development comes to the fore.